usecannon/cannon/packages/website/content/docs.md

 The `invoke` action calls a specified function on your node.

 **Required Inputs**
-* `abi` - The ABI of the contract to call
-* `func` - The name of the function to call
+* `target` - The name of the contract action that deployed the contract to call or the address of the contract.

-The invoke action also requires one (and only one) of the following two inputs:
-* `on` - An array of contracts to call, reference by the name of the `contract` action which deployed them.
 If the contract was deployed from an imported package, it will be namespaced under the import action’s name using dot notation.
 For example, if a package were imported with `[import.uniswap]` and this package's cannonfile deploys a contract with `[contract.pair]`, you could call could call a function on this contract by passing `["uniswap.pair"]` into this input.
+* `abi` - The ABI of the contract to call.
+This is optional if the target contains a contract action name rather than an address.
-* `addresses` - An array of addresses to call.
+* `func` - The name of the function to call

 **Optional Inputs**
 * `args` - The arguments to use when invoking this call